vmware-archive/pop/doc/source/topics/sub_patterns.rst

             ret = await getattr(f'flows.{mod}.process'){data}
             await hub.flows.QUE.put(ret)

-Using a flow pattern makes pipelining concurrent data fast and efficient.
+Using a flow pattern makes pipe-lining concurrent data fast and efficient.
 For a more elegant example take a look at the internals of the `umbra` project.

 Router Pattern
 ==============

 The router pattern is used to take input data and route it to the correct function and route it back.
 This is typically used with network interfaces.
-A typicall *init.py* will look something like this:
+A typical *init.py* will look something like this:

 .. code-block:: python